esatterwhite/skyring/README.md

 * [API Docs](https://esatterwhite.github.io/skyring/api)

 # Skyring
-A distributed reliable timer service providing similar functionality to using `setTimeout`.
+A distributed reliable timer service providing `setTimeout` functionality in a distributed fashion.
 `Skyring` servers are clustered into a *hashring* using consistent hashing to partition timers to specific nodes in the ring.
-Skyring exposes a simple HTTP API That allows to you create and cancel timers.
+Skyring exposes a simple HTTP API that allows to you create and cancel timers.
 Timer execution comes in to the form of an HTTP webhook ( more transports to come )

 # Architechture Overview